yukaberry/portfolio_forecasting_diabetes/project_findings/analysis.md

 # Table of contents

-1.The objecttive of this project
+1. The objecttive of this project
-2.Data details
+2. Data details
-3.Model and methods Overview
+3. Model and methods Overview
-4.Domain : Diabetes types
+4. Domain : Diabetes types
-5.Assumptions
+5. Assumptions
-6.Feature creattion and Data cleaning
+6. Feature creattion and Data cleaning
-7.Model selection
+7. Model selection
-8.Challenges and Augmentations
+8. Challenges and Augmentations